-Are you looking to combine a unique an extremely exotic cultural experience with a challenging physical conquest?
-If so, the Puncak Jaya or Carstensz Pyramid may be perfect for you.
+Are you looking for a serious physical conquest?
+If so, climbing Puncak Jaya or Carstensz Pyramid, one of the World's 7 Summits, may be perfect for you.

-Read on to find out about an overview of the Puncak Jaya, for several route options and a typical itinerary, the best time to visit, how to get there and how to prepare for your climb.
+Read on for my guide on the Puncak Jaya climb, including route options and a typical itinerary, the best time to visit, how to get there and how to prepare for your climb.

 It is specifically located in the western central highlands of the Papua Province, Indonesia, amidst lush tropical jungle.